Error Prone Scotland Trip

 The next day, to pour more salt on my wounds, I dropped my wireless shutter controller.
 While out photographing some bothies, when I attempted to put it in my pocket, it slipped down my pant leg into the heather.
 Never to be seen again.

 To save the day, Dean loaned me a polarizer, and a 3-stop filter for the remainder of the trip.
-In the end, two new filters cost me $150, a new wireless shutter controller was $45, and there is no telling how much the camera repair will cost.
-I am planning to budget $500 for the repairs.
-The lens will just be mine forever.
+In the end, two new filters cost me $150, a new wireless shutter controller was $45, and there is no telling how much the lens repair will cost, if I decide to fix it.
+The lens will just be mine forever, if I decide to fix it.
 I took several photos with the lens and there is no loss of optical quality, but, any sort of damage to the front element, no matter how cheap the lens, generally scares potential buyers.

 There will be more photos posted over the following weeks and months, here are a few to get things started!